You can edit the audio clips in the Timeline as you see fit. The original clips are preserved.

 Select Music from Filmora Soundtrack: Choose a song from an existing music library, available for free.

 You can choose to add music to clips from the default music library.
-Typcial events are Wedding, Children, Engagements, Mother's Day, Travel, Graduation.
+Here are 50 royalty free music offered by Filmora, Typcial events are YOUNG & BRIGHT, TENDER & SENTIMENTAL, ROCK, FOLK, ELECTRONIC.
 Select one of the events that suits your scenario, then select from music in the suggest section that compliments your video the most.

 Do one of the following to find a background music to compliment your movie.